 Zoom is fairly compatible with all devices.
 Be it Android or iOS; the application works just fine.
 For macOS, though, you need to have a macOS 10.9 or later.

 FaceTime has always been Apple-exclusive, but every device can access it with the iOS 15 update.
-To experience most FaceTime features on your iPhone, you will have to upgrade your device to iOS 15.
+To experience most FaceTime features on your iPhone, you will have to upgrade your device to iOS 15 or later.

 FaceTime vs. Zoom: Video quality

 Zoom is known to have decent video quality.
 It provides up to 1080p HD quality for video calls.
 However, Zoom calls may not be suitable for recording videos.
 I have tried conducting video interviews over Zoom for my podcast.
 However, the final output wasn’t that impressive.